Generic Repository Pattern in ASP.NET Core MVC

 }

 We are done with our implementation.
 Run the application and perform the CRUD operations, which should work as expected.
 Here, you can observe one thing while fetching the data, either all employees or specific employees by ID: it is only fetching the data from the Employees database table, not fetching the corresponding Departments table data.
-Here, we cannot change the Generic Repository implementations as it is common for all Entities.
+Here, we cannot change the Generic Repository implementations as they are common for all entities.
 In situations like this, we need to use both Generic and Non-Generic Repositories in our application, which we will discuss in our next article.

-When Not to the Generic Repository Design Pattern in ASP.NET Core MVC?
+Disadvantages of Generic Repository Pattern in ASP.NET Core MVC:

 We created Entity-Specific Repositories in our previous article and Generic Repository in this article.
 In the next article, I will discuss Using Both Generic and Non-Generic Repository Patterns in ASP.NET Core MVC with Entity Framework Core.
 In this article, I explain the Generic Repository Design Pattern in ASP.NET Core MVC with EF Core.
 I hope you enjoy this Generic Repository Design Pattern in ASP.NET Core MVC with Entity Framework Core article.